Map implemented as a linked-list of key-value pairs ("Associations").

 Low-level interface to the Internet Computer.

-WARNING: This low-level API is experimental and likely to change or even disappear.
+:::warning Experimental API This low-level API is experimental and likely to change or even disappear. :::

 Byte-level access to (virtual) stable memory.

-WARNING: As its name suggests, this library is experimental, subject to change and may be replaced by safer alternatives in later versions of Motoko.
-Use at your own risk and discretion.
+As the name suggests, this library is experimental, subject to change, and may be replaced by safer alternatives in later versions of Motoko.
+Use at your own risk and discretion. :::

 This is a lightweight abstraction over IC stable memory and supports persisting raw binary data across Motoko upgrades.
-Use of this module is fully compatible with Motoko's use of stable variables, whose persistence mechanism also uses (real) IC stable memory internally, but does not interfere with this API.
+It is fully compatible with Motoko's stable variables, which also use IC stable memory internally, but do not interfere with this API.

 , sequentially and on demand, in units of 64KiB pages, starting with 0 allocated pages.

-Growth is capped by a soft limit on page count controlled by compile-time flag
+Growth is capped by a soft page limit set with the compile-time flag --max-stable-pages <n>

 Each load